prescriptive-analytics/challenge-docs/docs/simulator_modeling.rst

 | :math:`P_c`     | 0.00033 |                 |   | :math:`P_s`     | 0.00005|     --------    |    |
 +-----------------+---------+-----------------+---+-----------------+--------+-----------------+----+

-Health status of a person
+Health Status of an Individual
 +++++++++++++++++++++++++
 An individual’s health status follows the stages below: